Amanda Vickery

 Amanda Jane Vickery (born 8 December 1962) is an English historian, writer, radio and television presenter, and professor of early modern history at Queen Mary, University of London.

 Education and career

 Vickery was born in Preston, Lancashire, England, and attended Penwortham Girls' Grammar School.
 She graduated from the former Bedford College, London (now part of Royal Holloway, University of London), where she completed her PhD in Modern History.

 Vickery is professor of early modern history at Queen Mary, University of London, and has held academic posts at Royal Holloway, University of London and Churchill College, Cambridge.
 She has been visiting professor at Stanford, Munich & California Institute of Technology.
 She holds an honorary doctorate from the University of Uppsala.
 She is winner of the Longman History Today prize, the Whitfield Prize and the Wolfson History Prize.
 Her academic interests encompass the late modern period from the seventeenth century to the present with a strong emphasis on the Georgian period in England.

+In 2023–2024, Vickery was a Residential Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.